aosabook/500lines/dagoba/chapter.md

 Most of the pipetypes we will meet take gremlins as their input, but this special pipetype generates new ones.
 Given a vertex id it will create a new gremlin on that vertex, if it exists.

 You can also give it a query, and it will find all matching vertices.
 It creates one new gremlin at a time until it's worked through all of them.
-We'll look at the findVertices function a little later.

 ```javascript
 Dagoba.addPipetype('vertex', function(graph, args, gremlin, state) {